go-nv/goenv/README.md

 goenv aims to be as simple as possible and follow the already established successful version management model of [pyenv](https://github.com/yyuu/pyenv) and [rbenv](https://github.com/rbenv/rbenv).

+New go versions are added automatically on a daily CRON schedule.

 This project was cloned from [pyenv](https://github.com/yyuu/pyenv) and modified for Go.

 [![asciicast](https://asciinema.org/a/17IT3YiQ56hiJsb2iHpGHlJqj.svg)](https://asciinema.org/a/17IT3YiQ56hiJsb2iHpGHlJqj)